llambiel/letsecureme/post.md

 ## Security headers hardening

-Now, what about the content / behaviour of our website ?
+Now, what about the content / behaviour of our website?
 [Scott Helme](https://securityheaders.io/about/) did create a great HTTP response headers [analyser](https://securityheaders.io/).

 Let's get a step further and try to get a good grade on this analyser as well.
 Let's try on our current setup and see that the result is... not so good: